ivogeorg/ce-learning-progression-004-06-12/lab-kit.md

 ## 1. Breadboard
 [[toc](#table-of-contents)]

-A breadboard is a plate with through-holes and electrical connections for use with hands-on circuit building and prototyping.
-This is the white plastic block shown on the picture below.
-There are also a [power supply](https://www.sparkfun.com/products/13032) (with a [wall adapter](https://www.sparkfun.com/products/15314) and a [microbit connector](https://www.sparkfun.com/products/13989).
+A breadboard is a plate with through-holes and [internal electrical connections](http://wiring.org.co/learning/tutorials/breadboard/) for use with hands-on circuit building and prototyping.
+This is the white plastic block shown in the picture below.
+Also in the picture, there are a [power supply](https://www.sparkfun.com/products/13032) (with a [wall adapter](https://www.sparkfun.com/products/15314) and a [microbit connector](https://www.sparkfun.com/products/13989).

 <img src="images/01-breadboard.jpg" width="600" />